Train service

 |---|---|---|

-| London St Pancras to Brussels Midi/Zuid | Eurostar | Direct high-speed train through the Channel Tunnel |
+| London St Pancras to Brussels Midi/Zuid | Eurostar | Direct high-speed service through the Channel Tunnel |

-| Brussels to Germany | ICE | Usually towards Cologne, Frankfurt, Nuremberg or Munich depending on the timetable |
+| Brussels to Germany | ICE | Towards Cologne, Frankfurt, Nuremberg or Munich depending on timetable |

-| Germany to Wien Hbf | ICE or long-distance Austrian train | Final long-distance leg into Vienna's main station |
+| Germany to Wien Hbf | ICE or ÖBB Railjet | Final long-distance leg into Vienna’s main station |

-Stations and Changes
+Stations and changes

-The Overnight Route via Brussels and Nightjet
+The overnight route via Brussels and Nightjet

 The most comfortable overnight option is Eurostar to Brussels, then the direct ÖBB Nightjet from Belgium to Vienna.

-Booking the Journey in Pieces
+Booking the journey in pieces

 | Segment | Where to check | Booking note |